f4exb/sdrangel/sdrgui/readme.md

 ![Spectrum Markers](../doc/img/Spectrum_Markers.png)

-Left click while pressing the Shift key in the spectrum or waterfall window to set the markers.
-Right click in the same window to remove the last entered marker.

-There is a maximum of two markers on each window with a different status:
+Use Shift and mouse left click to set a new marker.
+There is a maximum of two markers with a different status:
-  - the legend of the first marker is the frequency (2) and power (1) or delay (5).
-The frequency legend appears on the spectrum side closest to the frequency rule.
+  - The first marker will display frequency (2) and power (1) or time (5) on the scale side of the view.
+Frequency units are the same as displayed in the frequency scale.
-  - the legend of the second marker is the frequency difference with the first marker (3 or 6) and the difference in power (4) or time (7).
-It appears on the spectrum opposite side of the corresponding first marker legend.
+  - The second marker will display frequency difference (3 or 6) and power difference (4) or time difference (7) from the first marker on the opposite side of the scales.
+Difference values may be suffixed with a multiplier character.

-Frequency difference units are Hz suffixed with a multiplier suffix k, M or G for kHz, MHz or GHz respectively.

-Time units are seconds suffixed with a divisor suffix m, u, n, p for ms, us, ns or ps respectively.
+Base units are Hz for frequency difference and seconds for time.
+Power is expressed either in dB or plain value depending on the linear or log setting for the spectrum display.

+Values may be suffixed by a multiplier character:
+  - **p**: pico (times 1e-12)
+  - **n**: nano (times 1e-9)
+  - **u**: micro (times 1e-6)
+  - **m**: milli (times 1e-3)
+  - no character: no change (times one)
+  - **k**: kilo (times 1e3)
+  - **M**: mega (times 1e6)
+  - **G**: giga (times 1e9)

+Use mouse right click anywhere in the view to remove the last entered marker.
+Use shift and mouse right click to remove all markers.

+Any change in the spectrum settings is not reflected in the markers.
+You have to clear them and make a new measurement if any critical setting of the spectrum is changed.

 <h3>8.
 Status</h3>